nubank/state-flow/README.md

 ;; now follow the instructions
 ```

+Note that if you have a `defflow` defined in a different namespace, and it depends on `state-flow.cljtest`, you may need to require it in that namespace.

 ## Midje Support

 We use `verify` to write midje tests with StateFlow. `verify` is a function that of three arguments: a description, a value or step, and another value or midje checker.
 It